CSC-3380-Fall-2024/Project-Dungeon/README.md

 5) Combat
 - Attack button: Attacks the enemy
 - Run Button: Disengage from combat
-- Magic button: Attack enemy with magic.
-Uses 5 mana
+- Skill button: Brings up a menu with two different attacks that use magic to deal damage.